-The Company's financial assets measured at amortized cost are subject to the ECL model.
 The adoption of the ECL impairment model had a negligible impact on the carrying amounts of the Company's financial assets given the nature of the items and that receivables are substantially all current and there is a minimal level of default.

-IFRS 15, "Revenue from Contracts with Customers"
+IFRS 15, Revenue from Contracts with Customers

 IFRS 15 establishes principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
-There was no impact on the condensed interim consolidated financial statements as a result of adopting this standard.
+There was no impact on the consolidated financial statements as a result of adopting this standard.